Zorro leaves his mark in new television series - California18

 Zurita, who plays officer Monasterio of the Mexican army, who seeks to stop Zorro, also highlighted the relevance of this new interpretation of such an emblematic story.

 Among the changes in this new version is the focus and prominence given to indigenous peoples.
-Characters like Cuervo Nocturno, played by Jiménez, are guides for De La Vega in his fight against injustice.
+Characters like Night Raven, played by Jimnez, are guides for De La Vega in his fight against injustice.